jkgiesler/571/readme.txt

 This code is pretty rough.
 I wrote most of it in an afternoon, or copied and pasted it from other projects.
 I like writing stuff to text files for debugging.

 If you want to run this code you will need to register a twitter/instagram account and get your own private keys.

+Happiness vs GDP contains some analysis for another component of the project.